-- Spoon out 1/2 of the batter on the waffle maker and close lid.
-Set a timer for 4 minutes and do not lift the lid until the cooking time is complete.
+- Spoon 1/2 of the batter on the waffle maker and close the lid.
+Set a timer for 4 minutes, and do not lift the top until the cooking time is complete.
 Lifting beforehand can cause the Chaffle keto sandwich recipe to separate and stick to the waffle iron.
-You have to let it cook the entire 4 minutes before lifting the lid.
+It is essential to let it cook for the entire 4 minutes before lifting the lid.

 - Cover a cookie sheet with parchment paper and place chaffles a few inches apart.